-This study is different from previous research (e.g., Joni et al., 2020a, 2020b; Kubinec et al., 2021) and is motivated by several important considerations.
+This study is different from previous research (e.g., Joni et al., 2020a; Joni et al., 2020b; Kubinec et al., 2021) and is motivated by several important considerations.
 First, we focus on the impact of a politically connected independent board of commissioners (PC-ISB) on the performance of Indonesian companies that have a two-tier board system.
-Previous research has been conducted on the influence of politically connected commissioners with a two-tier board system (Joni et al., 2020a, 2020b), but it is still very limited studies on the role of politically connected independent board of commissioners.
-Our study, particularly, addresses the basic research question on how effective an independent supervisory board with political connections since they are expected to be immune to any conflict of interests while conducting monitoring function.
-Mishra (2023) provides convincing arguments on the crucial role of independent supervisory boards with valuable connections in the development of corporate government system, including their ability to improve integrity and accountability practices of the company, to direct company's future outlooks in terms of opportunities and threats, to increase direct control over managements, to lead company to have better business opportunities through their political connections, and to strengthen strategic decision-making of the company through their expertise.
-Additionally, Adams and Ferreira (2007) describe the supervisory role of the independent board of commissioners as very useful in increasing market value.
-According to Joni et al. (2021b), a politically connected board of commissioners can reduce the business risks faced by Indonesian companies.
+Previous research has been conducted on the influence of politically connected commissioners with a two-tier board system (Joni et al., 2020a; Joni et al., 2020b), but it is still very limited studies on the role of politically connected independent board of commissioners.
+Adams and Ferreira (2007) describe the supervisory role of the independent board of commissioners as very useful in increasing market value.
+According to Joni et al. (2021b), an politically connected board of commissioners can reduce the business risks faced by Indonesian companies.
 They stated that the large bulk of independent board of commissioners' supervision increases in effectiveness so that the problem of performance diminishes.